 Health Education England (HEE) has set up a Genomics Education Programme (GEP) to ensure that NHS staff have the knowledge, skills and experience to maintain the health service as a world leader in genomic and precision medicine.
 Genomic technologies and information will transform practice across the clinical professions over the next decade.
 The Genomic Education Programme will support healthcare staff involved in the 100,000 Genomes Project, as well as Microbial Genomes work, and ensure staff are kept up to date with the latest developments.

-The education programme will support those involved in the 100,000 Genomes Project as well as Microbial Genomes work, in addition to supporting the wider transformation of services to integrate genomics into the health service.
+The education programme aims to support the wider transformation of services to integrate genomics into the health service.
 The programme will also focus on ensuring NHS staff have the skills to relate genomic medicine to their work through education and training.

-If you have any questions about education and training or would like to organise some local training please contact firstname.lastname@example.org
+If you have any questions about education and training or would like to organise some local training for any of your staff please contact firstname.lastname@example.org

 There are several (fully funded) options for genomics training.